-When a student misses an examination or assignment, and wishes to request academic accommodation, it is the student's responsibility to immediately notify the course instructor and Faculty Registrar.
-The student must file with the Faculty Registrar a petition for consideration with respect to the missed examination or assignment together with the appropriate supporting documentation.
-A decision on the validity of the reason will be determined in the first instance by the Faculty Registrar and if need be with the Director, Doctor of Pharmacy Program.
-More complex situations may be referred to the Committee on Academic Standing as required.
+When a student misses an examination, assignment or other mandatory course/program requirement, and wishes to request academic consideration, it is the student's responsibility to notify immediately the course coordinator and Registrar.
+The student must submit a petition with the appropriate supporting documentation to the Registrar for consideration.
+A decision on the validity of the reason(s) will be determined in the first instance by the Registrar and if need be with the Director, Doctor of Pharmacy Program.
+Situations that are more complex may be referred to the Committee on Academic Standing as required.